ManimCommunity/manim/docs/source/contributing/testing.rst

    1. download ``cairo-1.18.0.tar.xz`` from
       `here <https://www.cairographics.org/releases/>`_.
       and uncompress it;
-   2. open the INSTALL file and follow the instruction (you might need to install meson and ninja);
+   2. open the INSTALL file and follow the instructions (you might need to install meson and ninja);
    3. run the tests suite and verify that the Cairo version is correct.